 Make sense?
 No?
 If not, that's because the mind has a really really hard time grasping a vision of reality that represents a completely different way of experiencing reality from how it was conditioned to see things.
 I thought about (and thought I understood) the everything-is-consciousness view for many, many years before I actually started experiencing it; and when I did, I was stunned at how totally I had failed to grasp it.
 The concept just points you in the right direction; only the experience grants real understanding.
 To close, then, let's consider another verse in which Abhinavagupta uses the mirror analogy, and you can just read it as poetry, tasting its resonance:

 "The entire universe shines here within the Self, just as a complex creation [appears] in a mirror.
 However, awakened Awareness (bodha) consciously articulates the universe in accordance with the nectarean taste of its own self-reflection (vimarśa)—no mirror can do that."
 (Tantrasāra chapter three summary verse, in my translation)

-Postscript: any readers of this blog who want to go deeper into the teachings and practices of original Śaiva Tantra should go here to find out about our six-month immersion program, The Fire of Transformation.
+Postscript: any readers of this blog who want to go deeper into the teachings and practices of original Śaiva Tantra should go here to find out about our six-month immersion program.
 It is for anyone who feels a longing to immerse in the teachings featured on this blog and is ready to commit to a daily practice and weekly study session.
 It starts in March, so submit your application soon!